Skip to content

 `wincd 'c:\Users\mhubbard\Documents\Discovery'

-The command will take you to the WSL /mnt/c/Users/mhubbard/Documents/Discovery directory.
+The command will take you to the WSL /mnt/c/Users/mhubbard/Documents/Discovery folder.

-I prefer to zsh as my shell with Oh My Zsh.
+I prefer to use zsh as my shell on Mac/Linux with the Oh My Zsh package installed.
 If you continue to use WSL I recommend that you look at my guide to setting up the Ubuntu terminal.
 The guide is chalked full of Ubuntu goodness.

 On macOS/Linux